h0mbre/h0mbre.github.io/_posts/2019-05-15-SLAE_x86_Review.md

 ### Python Scripting

 I feel like a good working knowledge of Python is definitely a pre-requisite for this class.
 If you can program in C, even better.
-I was surprised how much Python the course included and I wasn't mentally prepared for that.
+I was surprised how much Python the course included.
 Luckily, I had just spent a lot of time the previous month writing Python scripts and that knowledge definitely came in handy.

 You will primarily be using Python on the exam assignments to write your shellcode encoder and crypter.